Concussions Can Shorten Your Lifespan

 If you or a loved one has suffered a TBI, all liable parties should be held accountable to provide support for the chronic health conditions associated with this life changing injury.

-The Law Offices of Pat Maloney in San Antonio is here to help.
+Pat Maloney: Accident & Injury Attorney in San Antonio is here to help.
 Our team offers experience and support during these challenging times following your injury.
 We are here to ensure that your right to potential compensation is safeguarded following your brain injury.
-Review our case testimonials here to see how the Law Offices of Pat Maloney has helped our San Antonio neighbors earn fair compensation following their TBIs.
+Review our case testimonials here to see how Pat Maloney: Accident & Injury Attorney has helped our San Antonio neighbors earn fair compensation following their TBIs.

-At the Law Offices of Pat Maloney, the needs of San Antonio personal injury victims and those of your family are our top priority.
+At Pat Maloney: Accident & Injury Attorney, the needs of San Antonio personal injury victims and those of your family are our top priority.
 Call or contact us at our San Antonio office to arrange a free initial consultation today.